-If you have a closed Help Center that requires all users to sign-in, article images will appear broken in email notifications sent to users who are following your Help Center.
-This is a known issue.
+If you have a closed help center that requires all users to sign-in, article images will appear broken in email notifications sent to users who are following your help center.

-Optimizing Help Center images for the Web Widget
+Optimizing help center images for the Web Widgets

-To make sure the images in your Help Center articles display correctly in the Web Widget, it’s important that the images are added to the article at the desired size.
+To make sure the images in your help center articles display correctly in the messaging Web Widget and Web Widget (Classic), it’s important that the images are added to the article at the desired size.

-When Help Center articles are converted for viewing in the Web Widget, the article’s images are stripped of their attributes in the HTML tags (except for the src and alt attributes), and custom CSS rules are ignored.
+When help center articles are converted for viewing in the widgets, the article’s images are stripped of their attributes in the HTML tags (except for the src and alt attributes), and custom CSS rules are ignored.
 For most images, this isn’t a problem.
 However, if the original images are very big, and significantly resized in the HTML or in a custom CSS, they can appear awkwardly large.

-In the Help Center article, the icon is 18x18 pixels, 6% of the actual image size.
-When the article is processed for the Web Widget, and the width and height attributes are removed, it goes back its original size and, even after being sized down to fit inside the widget, it’s too big for an icon.
+In the help center article, the icon is 18x18 pixels, 6% of the actual image size.
+When the article is processed for the widget, and the width and height attributes are removed, it goes back to its original size and, even after being sized down to fit inside the widget, it’s too big for an icon.

 Simply resizing the original image down to the size you want, rather than manipulating the size in your code, avoids this problem.